Church News for Sunday May 11th

 Service Times

-Please join us for Sunday morning at 9am or Sunday after at 4pm for fellowship.
+Please join us on for fellowship on Sunday morning at 9am or Sunday afternoon at 4pm.

 Sunday’s Sermon

-This Sunday we are going to be hearing from God’s word as Tony Galea preaches to us from Proverbs 22:6-15 “Wisdom and Family”
+This weekend we are going to be hearing from God’s word as Tony Galea preaches to us from 1 John 1 with the title “Truth About Us.”

 During the sermon all children are welcome to head across to the hall for Kids Church, where the teaching will follow the same pattern as the sermon series.